How to cope with psychological pressure?

 Fear of opening positions is common, especially for novice clients.
 Naturally, all this is due to the unwillingness to suffer losses.
 However, you must remember: loss is a common part of the game, and you must not let fear prevent you from making a profit.
 If you can’t cope with your fears for a long time, try switching to longer intervals, in which case you will have to open positions much less frequently

-This is one of the most unpleasant and harmful emotions in trading.
+This is one of the most unpleasant and harmful emotions in OTC investing.
 Greed makes you pursue the market when the movement is already dry.
 Also, in the wake of greed, you can open transactions with an unjustifiably large volume, delete stop loss and, in the end, completely stop following your strategy.
-For this, you need a trading plan.
+For this, you need a investment plan.
 Many clients try to follow only those rules that are written on paper.
 Perhaps you should follow their advice, in which case you will always have a visual reminder before your eyes every time you open a new position.

 Leave the emotions outside

 The best way to protect yourself from negative emotions is to treat transactions with non-deliverable OTC financial instruments as a business.
 You must create a detailed plan of operations for each possible market scenario and clearly adhere to this algorithm in practice.
 Remember that even the most successful clients incur losses: they are part of the process of conducting transactions with non-deliverable OTC financial instruments.
 The main thing is that you can learn from your mistakes and not repeat them in the future.